Table of Contents

 NuGet Package Search

-The first results should be the six DSharpPlus packages.
+The first results should be the eight DSharpPlus packages.

 Search Results